swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 You can use this argument to name global functions, classes, enumerations, enumeration cases, protocols, methods, getters, setters, and initializers.
+You can also use this argument on an extension, to specify the Objective-C category for the extension's members.
 If you specify the Objective-C name for a class, protocol, or enumeration, include a three-letter prefix on the name,